MetaCubeX/mihomo/README.md

 ```

 ### Display Process name
-Add field `Process` to `Metadata` and prepare to get process name for Restful API `GET /connections`.
+Clash add field `Process` to `Metadata` and prepare to get process name for Restful API `GET /connections`.

 To display process name in GUI please use https://yaling888.github.io/yacd/.